Applying to court for a possession hearing

 If you have an assured or assured shorthold tenancy and you are seeking possession exclusively because of rent arrears, you can apply for a possession hearing online by starting your claim through Possession Claim Online.
 This means you will have served a Section 8 notice citing grounds 8, 10 and 11 as the reason for possession.

-To help our members regain possession where needed, the NRLA has produced some completion notes for the N5 and N119, as well as a warrant for possession (N325) and bailiff risk assessment (EX97A).
+To help our members regain possession where needed, the NRLA has produced some completion notes for the N5 and N119, for the N215 certificate of service, as well as a warrant for possession (N325) and bailiff risk assessment (EX97A).

 Members only